-Halfmoon Mountain Trail is a 9 mile lightly trafficked loop trail located near Wardensville, WV that features a river.
+Halfmoon Mountain Trail is a 9 mile lightly trafficked loop trail located near Wardensville, West Virginia that features a river.
 The trail is rated as moderate and primarily used for hiking and trail running.

 The directions on the site are accurate but the mileage is off.
 My phone died on the pink blazed buck tail connector trail just after I hit 10 miles.
 I was still nearly 2 miles from the end of the loop.

 Mileage discrepancy aside, this was a great hike.
 I didn't see a single person, saw deer and turkey, coyote and bobcat scat and lots of animal tracks.